Where & HOW To See The Northern Lights in Banff

 Where To See the Northern Lights in Banff

 If you want to see the lights, you must avoid light pollution.
 However, it is possible to see a faint glow above the town on very active nights.
-We have several recommendations for areas where you can see the lights in Banff.
+We have several recommendations for areas where you can see the lights in Banff and Beyond.

 Lake Minnewanka